 FNAC allows for cytological assessment of a thyroid nodule.
 Reports may classify results as:

-The triple assessment described above are the most important pre-operative investigations.
+The triple assessment described above is the most important set of pre-operative investigations.

-Patient specific investigations may be organised depending on specific risk factors as part of routine pre-assessment (e.g. Echo).
+Patient-specific investigations can be organised depending on specific risk factors as part of routine operative pre-assessment (e.g. echocardiogram).

 It is generally considered good practice to formally evaluate vocal cord function with Fiberoptic Nasendoscopy (FNE) pre-operatively.

-Patients with Thy3f have cytology that cannot differentiate between follicular cancer and benign lesions may need a diagnostic hemithyroidectomy.
+Patients who have Thy3f cytology that cannot differentiate between follicular cancer and benign lesions may need a diagnostic hemithyroidectomy.